 Jacob was born in Klishkivtsi, Bessarabia in 1904 to Hersh Zvi Sadovnick and Frieda Krohn.
 Jacob had two sisters — Chaika and Pauline.
-Both sisters left for America from Chotin Bessarabia (now Ukraine) in 1920.
+Jacob, his sisters, and their

-Their father Hersh Zvi had preceded them to America where he saved enough money in the Immigrants Bank to pay for their passage.
+Their father had preceded them to America where he had saved enough money in the Immigrants Bank to pay for their passage.

-Jacob himself arrived in America in 1920 at the age of fifteen.
+Jacob was fifteen when he arrived in America.
 He attended and completed high school in Philadelphia.
 Some time later, the family moved to Brooklyn, New York.

 Jacob worked in the garment industry as a cutter, designer, and pattern maker.